How Can Multinational Companies Protect Consumer Data When Every Country Has Its Own Rulebook?

 One approach to remaining compliant with data sovereignty laws while still operating as a global enterprise is multi-tenancy.
 A multi-tenant cloud architecture allows various customers to use the same platform or service while keeping all their individual data as entirely separate entities.
 With a multi-tenant platform, individual teams and business units can have their own account within the platform to store, process, and use their data without interference.
 Administrators assigned to a specific tenant or cluster of tenants may also develop configurations tailored to the unique business needs of those customers or regions.

-Brands that operate as a global company (multi-governing bodies) will often have multiple tenants, for example, a EU-based tenant and a U.S.-based tenant, with customer data stored respectively.
-Each tenant within a multi-tenant data solution has the ability to support data for a core region while maintaining global governance and security.
-For global enterprises, managing multiple presences across different geographies with varying levels of data regulations, a customer data platform with a multi-tenant architecture keeps each region or brand’s data isolated from other tenants, while still providing a persistent customer database and master profile for all customers.
+Brands that operate as a global company (or multi-governing bodies) will often have multiple tenants — for example, an EU-based tenant and a US-based tenant — with customer data stored respectively.
+Each tenant within a multi-tenant data solution can support data for a core region while maintaining worldwide governance and security.
+For global enterprises managing multiple presences across different geographies with varying levels of data regulations, a customer data platform (CDP) with a multi-tenant architecture keeps each region or brand’s data isolated from other tenants, while still providing a consistent customer database and master profile for all customers.

-Diagram of the multi-tenant system architecture for a global organization managing multiple brands in the United States and the European Union.
+Diagram of the multi-tenant system architecture for a global organization managing multiple brands in the United States and European Union.

 As a cloud-native company, Acquia’s customer data platform (CDP) features a multi-tenant architecture solution with overarching capabilities.
 Each tenant — whether they’re in Europe or North America (or both) — has the ability to support data for a core region.
 Acquia CDP configures each major region differently depending on the needs of those areas and can support different products, categories, and campaigns per tenant.
 This capability maintains data sovereignty by locating the tenant within the required region and only ingesting data into the tenant where legally allowed.